 More than 160 television episodes of such prime time shows as “Cheers” and “The Cosby Show” used the term in their storylines.
 Winsten said that “designated driver” made it into the dictionary four years into the project, and polls showed it had changed behavior, with people choosing designated drivers.
 He added that the designated driver campaign helped reduce drunk driving-related deaths by more than 25%, thanks to the help of advertising and groups like Mothers Against Drunk Driving.

 The Harvard Gazette notes that the new campaign will need to have different strategies because we now have a “dramatically different” media environment.
 In the late 1980s and early 1990s, there were fewer media outlets, and mentioning distracted driving on a handful of key broadcast shows could reach a signifiant portion of the public.
-But nowadays cable and satellite channels give television viewers hundreds of options, and television itself competes for people’s time with video games, social media, and news and entertainment websites.
+But nowadays cable and satellite channels give television viewers hundreds of options, and television itself competes for people’s time with video games with the help of services as overwatch boost online, social media, and news and entertainment websites.

 Winsten says the mission is more difficult now, and that in addition to the multiplicity of outlets, the public’s attention span is a lot shorter.
 But he believes that Hollywood will still help a lot, as the Harvard Gazette reports:

 ‘People connect to fictional characters, and become engaged in the story lines,’ Winsten said.
 ‘A substantial body of research on social learning has demonstrated that the modeling of behavior through entertainment programming can strongly influence social norms and behavior.’